valdivia4/Deep-Learning-Lunge-Detection/README.md

  ![alt text](.img/uncorrected_test_error_hist.png "Uncorrected Metrics")

- The true positive rate is the fraction of grond truth lunges that are within tolerance_seconds of a predicted lunge.
+ * The true positive rate is the fraction of ground truth lunges that are within tolerance_seconds of a predicted lunge.
- The false positive rate is the fraction of predicted lunges that are more than tolerance_seconds away from a ground truth lunge.
+ * The false positive rate is the fraction of predicted lunges that are more than tolerance_seconds away from a ground truth lunge.
- Num overcounted is the number of extra correct predictions.
+ * Number overcounted is the number of extra correct predictions.
 (E.g. if two model predictions are near the same true label.)

  The f_1 and f_2 scores are ways of combining the true positive rate and false positive rate into a single number.
  Finally the error histogram has the histogram of prediction errors in seconds.
 (Distance from the predicted label from the true label.)